VeritasSoftware/AspNetCore.ApiGateway/Docs/README_EventSourcing.md

 await conn.StartAsync();
 ```

-Here, arg1 contains the array of events sent to all Clients subscribing to the downstream Event Store Server stream.
+Here, arg1 contains the array of Events sent to all Clients subscribing to the downstream Event Store Server stream.

 ### Publish event